deansher/openhands-local-tooling/README.md

 oh

 # Launch for a specific project
-oh chat/AdmiredLeadership/cra-backend
+oh client-work/website-redesign

 # Use a different version
-oh-version 0.39 myproject
+oh-version 0.39 myapp

 # View logs
-oh-logs -f myproject
+oh-logs -f myapp

 # Update to latest version
 oh-update-version 0.41